dhiruXDev/MediSync/README.md

 ## 🚀 Project Overview

-MediSync is a full-stack web application designed for hospitals and clinics to efficiently manage doctor appointments, patient records, complaints, feedback, and medical reports.
-It also integrates AI capabilities using **Gemini 2.5 Pro** to intelligently review uploaded reports and give insight summaries.
+MediSync is a full-stack web application for hospitals and clinics to efficiently manage appointments, patient records, complaints, feedback, and medical reports, while also enabling the buying and selling of medical products.
+It integrates AI with Gemini 2.5 Pro to analyze uploaded reports and provide insightful summaries.

 ---